SpinalHDL/SpinalDoc/spinal/core/memory.md

 {% include note.html content="If you want to define a ROM, elements of the `initialContent` array should only be literal value (no operator, no resize functions).
 There is an example [here](/SpinalDoc/spinal/examples/simple/sinus_rom/)." %}

+{% include note.html content="To give an initial content to a RAM, you can also use the `init` function." %}

 The following table show how to add access ports on a memory :

 | Syntax | Description| Return |